weberswords/aquaman/challenges.md

 	INFO: Using Remoting version: 4.0.1
 	Exception in thread "main" java.nio.file.AccessDeniedException: /var/jenkins_home

-Bindmount a volume on master

-`docker run -d -p 8080:8080 -p 50000:50000 -v /jenkins_home jenkins/jenkins:lts`

-`docker run -it jenkins/jnlp-slave -url http://167.99.106.130:8080 c9ee27b35a675ab1739a796d3b1f820ec900be81286a1f150e692bf8387ed0f2 pimento`

-Still returns same error.
-Bindmount a volume on agent

-	docker run -it -v /jenkins_home jenkins/jnlp-slave -url http://167.99.106.130:8080 c9ee27b35a675ab1739a796d3b1f820ec900be81286a1f150e692bf8387ed0f2 pimento

-Same error.
-Chown /jenkins_home in the host container and then start the agent container again
+Chmod /jenkins_home in the host container and then start the agent container again.
+Chmod /jenkins_home (the mounted volume when starting the agent container) by entering the agent container

+`docker exec -it -u root <container id> bash`

 ## Solution
+With Aaron's help, I realized I was mounting a volume to a path on the agent rather than keeping the path the same between both.
+After changing the mounting parameter, I could find the problematic folder.
 Just to verify that it's a permission issue with the folder on the agent.
 I changed the permissions to 777 for testing.
 I'd want to find a better solution as that's not secure.

 ## Challenge
 Docker not found

 ## Solution
 Added Docker in global tool configuration.
+In the ned, I went with the docker path bindmounting and docker unix socket bindmounting instead of using the global tool configuration with an initialization stage.

 ## Challenge
 When trying to pull Docker image